yangsu2022/OV_SD_CPP/README.md

 ## Step 2: Prepare SD model and Tokenizer model
 * SD v1.5 model:

-Refer [this link](https://github.com/intel-innersource/frameworks.ai.openvino.llm.bench/blob/main/public/convert.py#L124-L184) to generate SD v1.5 model, reshape to (1,3,512,512) for best performance.
+Refer [this link](https://github.com/intel-innersource/frameworks.ai.openvino.llm.bench/blob/main/public/convert.py#L124-L184) to generate SD v1.5 model, reshape to static model (1,3,512,512) for best performance or dynamic model.

-With downloaded models, the model conversion from PyTorch model to OpenVINO IR could be done with script convert_model.py in the scripts directory
+With downloaded models, the model conversion from PyTorch model to OpenVINO IR could be done with script convert_model.py in the scripts directory.
+Please convert the model into `FP16_static` or `FP16_dyn`

 ```shell
 python -m convert_model.py -b 1 -t <INT8|FP16|FP32> -sd Path_to_your_SD_model